 3. Creative Tasks

 Children have tremendous amounts of energy and delightful imaginations.
+It’s usually not difficult to keep your kids entertained.
 Play-dough, Legos, and coloring are all good alternatives for children.
 This sort of play time is far more stimulating than watching TV or playing video games.
 In addition, it will keep them calm and take all of their attention.
 Making friendship bracelets is a good way for children to bond with their friends after not having seen them for a while.

 4. Epic Game Night